tiagocolombo/azure-apim-terraform/README.md

 * Log in to Azure using `azure cli` or Azure Cloud Shell
 * Set your subscription by running the following command: `az account set -s "{subscription_id}"`
-* Run `terraform init`, and then, run `terraform plan -var-file="tfvars/tc-apim.dev.tfvars"`
+* Run `terraform init -backend-config="backend/backend.dev"`, and then, run `terraform plan -var-file="tfvars/tc-apim.dev.tfvars"`
 * If there's no errors, run `terraform apply -var-file="tfvars/tc-apim.dev.tfvars"` to create the resources in Azure.
+Add `--auto-approve` if you don't want to be prompted to confirm the changes.

 ## Additional Resources
 [Protect your API](https://docs.microsoft.com/en-us/azure/api-management/transform-api)